JoshFung/mode/README.md

 2. Deployment for Backend

 ## Accomplishments that we're proud of
-We managed to get it up and working through the unforseen obstacles.
+We managed to get it up and working through the unforeseen obstacles.

 ## What we learned
 Even when you've done something countless times, when it goes wrong it can still be very costly.
 Never be complacent.